matuzalemmuller/test-files-creator/README.md

 ## Dockerfile

-An alpine-based docker image is available with the script.
+An alpine-based docker image is available in [DockerHub](https://hub.docker.com/r/matuzalemmuller/test-files-creator).
 To run the container, mount the path where files will be created in `/data` and provide the necessary environment variables.
 To save the logs, also mount a folder to `/log`.

 ```sh
 docker run \